-The restraint provisions in this policy and accompanying regulation shall not apply to:
+The restraint provisions shall not apply to:

-- Peace officers as defined by C.R.S.
-16-2.5-101 et seg. who are acting within the scope of their employment or in accordance with C.R.S.
-16-3-109; and - When the district is engaged in transporting a student from one facility or location to another facility or location when it is within the scope of the district's powers and authority to effect such transportation.
+- 1. Peace officers who are acting within the scope of their employment or in accordance with the state law and - When the district is engaged in transporting a student from one facility or location to another facility or location when it is within the scope of the district's powers and authority to effect such transportation.